Checkmk

 If you use CRE Checkmk Raw or do not want to use the Agent Bakery of the commercial editions, set up the communication manually.

-For the rest of the description, we will assume that the agent for Windows monitoring has already been installed on the host.
+For the rest of this description, we assume that the agent for Windows monitoring has already been installed on the host.

-On the Windows host, create a mk-sql.yml file in the directory specified below:
+On the Windows host create an mk-sql.yml file in the directory specified below:

 C:\ProgramData\checkmk\agent\config\mk-sql.yml